 The B.F.A.
 Portfolio Review

-Once accepted into the B.A. program students may elect to pursue the more intensive B.F.A. degree.
+Once declared into the B.A. program students may elect to pursue the more intensive B.F.A. degree.
 Acceptance into the B.F.A. options in Studio Art, Graphic Design, and Art & Design is based on assessment by Art faculty of a portfolio consisting of ten to fifteen pieces of college-level artwork.
 All work must be properly identified with the following information: name, medium, size, course title, and date of execution.
 Submitted portfolios must have a written statement of personal educational goals, an official transcript, and be submitted to the Art Department prior to the posted portfolio deadline.

-The Studio Art Option and Art & Design Option
+The Studio Art Option and Art & Design Option Requirements

 Students may apply to the Studio Art Option or the Art & Design option after completion of a minimum of 6 courses (24 credits) that must include the Foundation Core.
 (Art & Design option applicants must take ART 160 Typographic Form & Function and ART 253 Digital Imaging as part of the 24-credit minimum).
 Students are expected to have maintained a minimum cumulative GPA of 3.0 in these 6 courses.
 Acceptance to the B.F.A. program is based on an assessment of a portfolio of artwork from these courses (see above).